Updates in April 2019

 - In the New testing post pull request, we replaced the previous Unit Testing and Integration Tests with the new Testing post, which uses

-and a custom test framework for running tests.- The required updates for the
+cargo xtestand a custom test framework for running tests.- The required updates for the

-branches were pushed manually to avoid spamming the repository with pull requests.
+post-04branch were performed in the Implement code for new testing post in post-xx branches pull request.
+The updates for the otherpost-*branches were pushed manually to avoid spamming the repository with pull requests.
 You can find a list of the commits in the pull request description.

 - The required updates for the